stevegallant/newenglandriders/readme.md

-Simply repository for custom code written for the newenglandriders.org website redesign in WordPress.
+This repo contains customized theme code written for the newenglandriders.org website redesign in WordPress.